 What is a farmhouse apple cake?

-My Farmhouse Apple Cake recipe makes a rustic, old-fashioned sort of cake.
+My Farmhouse Apple Cake recipe is a rustic, old-fashioned sort of apple cake.
 It’s super easy to make, no mixer required at all, just a couple of bowls and a whisk.
 Full of fruit and with a crumbly streusel topping it is absolutely delicious.

 What makes this cake so special?